DustinWehr/minimal-macros/readme.md

 First set the two path variables at the top of `src/YOUR_PROJECT_SPECIFIC_MAIN_FILE_TO_MODIFY.py` so that they have the correct root for where this repo is located on your computer.

 Then `python3 test/run_tests.py`

-## Buy me hookers

-ethereum 0x113D773A229F4766CbaD4a04D97cc9d1956eb69C

-bitcoin... if you like to blow money on txn fees: 1Aew1EipavVshFCFEqT4vpptVuZPCP8Ehn